warrenspe/tokex/README.md

 ```

 ## Notes
-By default, input strings will be tokenized based on the following rules, in the following order of precedence:
+- By default, input strings will be tokenized based on the following rules, in the following order of precedence:

   All occurrances of `"[^"]*"` or `'[^']*'` are broken up into their own tokens
   All alphanumeric strings are broken into their own token (strings of consecutive a-z, A-Z, 0-9, _)
   All other non-white space characters are broken up into their own 1-character tokens.

   The tokenizing behavior can be modified by updating the attribute `tokenizerRegexes` of a compiled grammar.
 This attribute refers to a list of strings that are joined using "|" and passed to the `re.findall` function to tokenize the query.
 As an example:
   - Allow '#' characters to be joined in tokens with other alphanumeric characters to, say, create tokens like: "Phone#" (instead of "Phone", "#")
     - `parser.tokenizerRegexes[2] = "[\w#]+`

   This 'feature' will be getting reworked in a future version.

+- To debug why a grammar matches/doesn't match a particular input string, set Tokex.DEBUG = True before calling match on the input string.
+Detailed debugging information will be written to STDERR.

 ## Defining a Grammar.
 Below is a BNF representation of a Tokex compatible grammar.